be - present tense

 You are not here with me.

-They are not at a school.
+They are not at school.

 - I am not outside.
 I’m inside.